Mark Keppel High School: Visual and performing arts

 In 2007, band and orchestra teacher Dr. Carla Bartlett won the Performing Arts Center of Los Angeles County's Bravo Award as an in the Arts Specialist division, one of the highlights of her career.
 Leading the District Band along with rival Alhambra High School's Mark Trulson and San Gabriel High School's Tammy Cognetta, Dr. Bartlett and the marching band qualified to participate in the 2009 Tournament of Roses Parade.

-Justin Lee, a UCLA graduate, now directs the school's band and orchestra, following Dr. Bartlett's retirement in December 2016.

-The school has an active theatre arts program led by Nadine Page Phillips.
 Plays, musicals, and other performances occur throughout the school year, often in conjunction with the school orchestra.
 In 2015, Mark Keppel High theatre students were invited to the Edinburgh Festival Fringe in Scotland where they performed in a rendition of Peter Pan.
 Various UC "A-G" certified programs such as AP Art History are offered.

 Previously, the school also had their own concert choir and show choir, led by their teacher and director Tony Azeltine.
 The competitive advanced group, known as "Aztec Singers," competed in various show choir competitions across Los Angeles.
 About once a year, the students would travel out-of-state to perform or compete with other show choir and concert choir students across the continent.